mingweig/TSWD-Portfolio-Mingwei_Gao/final-project-part-one.md

 The life expectancy data from the CDC will be important in highlighting the differences in health outcomes based on race and ethnicity, underscoring the systemic nature of these disparities.
 The KFF data on immigrant healthcare experiences will add to explore how treatment within the healthcare system varies among different groups.
 Each dataset will be utilized to support specific aspects of the narrative, with visualizations to bring informative aspects of the data, aiming to foster a deeper understanding of the complicated nature of healthcare disparities in the United States.

-> A link to the publicly-accessible datasets you plan on using, or a link to a copy of the data you've uploaded to your Github repository, Box account or other publicly-accessible location.
-Using a datasource that is already publicly accessible is highly encouraged.
-If you anticipate using a data source other than something that would be publicly available please talk to me first.

 | Name                                                                                                      | URL | Description |
 |-----------------------------------------------------------------------------------------------------------|-----|-------------|